-Do you have a septic system on your property?
-If so, be sure to schedule septic system inspections based on the recommended schedule of at least once every three years.
+Does your home rely on a septic system?
+If so, you be sure to schedule septic system inspections based on the recommended schedule of at least once every three years.
 If you think it’s safe to skip this important maintenance, consider the top reasons why septic system inspections are necessary.

 Septic tank pumping is usually required every three to five years.
 The timing depends on when the tank reaches its storage capacity.